-Transmitted herewith is the Company Emergency Response Plan (CEADPP) for SDG&E. This plan supersedes any previous plan(s) promulgated for this purpose.
+Transmitted herewith is the Company Emergency and Disaster Preparedness Plan (CEADPP) for SDG&E. This plan supersedes any previous plan(s) promulgated for this purpose.
 It provides a framework for the Company to use in performing emergency functions before, during, and after an emergency incident, natural disaster, or technological incident.

 This CEADPP supports the company's ability to prevent, prepare for, respond to, and recover from incidents regardless of cause, size, or complexity effectively and efficiently.
 This document has been formatted and updated to resemble the structural framework recommended in the Federal Emergency Management Agency's Comprehensive Preparedness Guide (CPG) and builds upon concepts establishing in the National Response Framework (NRF) and the National Incident Management System (NIMS) providing a consistent template for managing incidents of any hazard.
-It also meets California Public Utility Commission's General Order No. 166 standard which is meant to ensure electric utilities are prepared for emergencies and disasters.
+It also meets California Public Utility Commission's General Order No. 166 standard and California Standardized Emergency Management System (SEMS Code 8607) which is meant to ensure electric utilities are prepared for emergencies, interagency collaboration, and disasters.